Ruth Watkins: Murder of Lauren McCluskey

 In a press conference on the second anniversary of the murder, announcing a $13.5 million settlement to a foundation in McCluskey's name which will promote campus safety, Watkins stated the university had "failed Lauren."

 On January 12, 2021, Watkins announced that she would be stepping down as president of the University of Utah as of April 7, 2021 to become president of Strada Impact.
-When asked to comment, Lauren McCluskey's mother Jill indicated she and her husband "wish Watkins the best in her future endeavors" and would continue to work with campus leaders to improve safety.
+When asked to comment, McCluskey's mother Jill indicated she and her husband "wish Watkins the best in her future endeavors" and would continue to work with campus leaders to improve safety.